HarleyCoops/Gemini2Flash/readme.md

 3. Tried explicitly specifying the PyTorch framework.
 4. Attempted to upgrade and downgrade NumPy to resolve version conflicts.

-The current approach involves using a Dockerfile to create an isolated environment with the correct versions of all necessary libraries.
-This should provide a more reliable and reproducible setup for running vLLM.
+The current approach involves using a Dockerfile (but not required and not woring yet) to create an isolated environment with the correct versions of all necessary libraries.

 ## Acknowledgements

 This project was inspired by the amazing work of the Google AI team and the vibrant community of AI developers.
 We are grateful for their contributions to the field.

-**Now go forth and build amazing things with the Gemini Powerhouse!**
+**  {-christiann}**